Pienza Italy – the ‘utopian’ village that you shouldn’t miss!

 We usually park in the lot just north of town (across the street from the little Coop grocery store).
 You can place the parking disco (which you rotate to show your arrival time) on your dash.
 Don’t have one – just write the time and date.

 Best Souvenirs From Pienza

 You’ve probably figured out that the best souvenir to bring back from Pienza is pecorino cheese.

-If you’re heading back to the US, you are allowed to bring your pecorino back with you.
+If you’re heading back to the US, you are allowed to bring your pecorino back with you (but I have had mine taken away in the past).
 I always recommend you make sure it’s vacuum-sealed and labeled.